progressivis/progressivis/doc/userguide.md

 img = ipw.Image(value=b'\x00', width=width, height=height)
 display(img)

-# Define a callback (not that it is `async`) run after the heatmap module is updated
+# Define a callback (not that it is `async`)
+# that runs after the heatmap module is updated
 async def _after_run(m: Module, run_number: int) -> None:
     assert isinstance(m, Heatmap)
     image = m.get_image_bin()  # get the image from the heatmap if image is not None:
-        img.value = image  # Replace the displayed image with the new one
+        img.value = image
+        # Replace the displayed image with the new one

 heatmap.on_after_run(_after_run)  # Install the callback
 ```